 9/ The political murals

-Despite the recent peace process Belfast is still a divided city.
-Most schools either have a protestant or catholic approach, some pubs are pretty one-sided and the different communities do not tend to mix often, although the latter has changed a lot in recent years.
+Despite the recent peace process Belfast is still a divided city in some areas.
+Most schools either have a protestant or catholic background, some pubs are pretty one-sided and the different communities do not tend to mix often, although the latter has changed a lot in recent years.

 10/ The Oh Yeah Music Centre